audiopixel/pixelmixer/README.md

 **Postfx**: A type of channel that takes the entire main mix and routes it through a set of clipfxs.

 **Previz**: Render a to-be-displayed channel to preview on screen, while still outputting the main channel mix unaffected.

-**Pod**: A group of clips that are to be positioned together, combined, and blended as one.

-**Position-unit**: Defined coordinates that a pod can choose to populate into.
-Pod's can render to any number of position units to allow advanced mapping.

 ---